achrafs758/slate/source/index.html.md

 | --- | --- | --- |
 | `headers` | - | The headers containing the Authorization token (e.g., 'Token <YOUR_TOKEN>').
 This ensures your API requests are authenticated and authorized. |

+### Query Return

+Upon successfully making the API request to retrieve the current user's authentication token, the response will be a JSON object containing the authentication token.
+The structure of the response is as follows: `{"token": "486cb857e5d044a8dedf2bf289f3f3074eea430e"}`

 ## Getting current user (my user)

 > To authorize, use this code: